 The V Meeting will consist of 6 sessions distributed over 1.5 days, combining short contributed talks (15-20 min) and invited talks (~30min), with a mixture of current "hot" topics, first results from recently commissioned instruments and reviews of future facilities relevant for AGN studies.

 The Meeting will be held in Santander on July 11 and 12, 2019.
 Important dates (registration, abstract submission, ...) can be found here.

-SOC: Silvia Mateos (IFCA, chair), José A. Acosta Pulido (IAC), Montserrat Villar (CAB), Josefa Masegosa (IAA, co-chair), Amalia Corral (IFCA), Francisco J. Carrera (IFCA), Almudena Alonso Herrero (CAB).
+SOC: Silvia Mateos (IFCA, chair), José A. Acosta Pulido (IAC), Montserrat Villar (CAB), Josefa Masegosa (IAA, co-chair), Amalia Corral (IFCA), Francisco J. Carrera (IFCA) and Almudena Alonso Herrero (CAB).

-LOC: Francisco J. Carrera (chair), Maite Ceballos, Silvia Mateos, Amalia Corral, Silvia Martínez-Núñez, Ismael García, Diego Tuccillo.
+LOC: Francisco J. Carrera (chair), Maite Ceballos, Silvia Mateos, Amalia Corral, Silvia Martínez-Núñez, Ismael García and Diego Tuccillo.